Clerkship Attendance, Participation and Absence Policy

 DEFINITIONS

-- Absence: not being at clerkship or related educational activities for a continuous amount of time equal to, or greater than, 4 hours.
-Time that cannot be made-up clinically, except at the discretion of a Course Director, is included in this definition.
+- Absence: not being at clerkship or related educational activities, including but not limited to academic obligations such as the Clinical Performance Exam (CPX), for a continuous amount of time equal to, or greater than, 4 hours.
+Time that cannot be made up clinically, except at the discretion of a Clerkship Director, is included in this definition.
 The ability to make up clinical time will vary by clerkship rotational capacity.

 - Day: time equal to, or greater than, 4 hours of any day or night a student is assigned to clinical work.

-- Students are expected to arrive on time, fully engage in the clerkship experience and remain present, and act professionally.
+- Students are expected to arrive on time, fully engage, remain present, and act professionally in the clerkship experience.

-- Students must send notifications for time away, and get prior approval for an absence, unless it is emergent.
+- Students must get prior approval for an absence unless it is emergent, and send a notification for time away.
 (See Procedure)

 - Students must not miss more than 2 days of assigned clerkship activity in a 6-week block; missing more than 2 clinical days will require clinical make up time specific to the clerkship.